V3903 Sagittarii: Properties

-V3903 Sagittarii varies in brightness.
+In 1973, Alan William James Cousins announced that the star, which he referred to as HD 165921, varies in brightness.
+It was given its variable star designation, V3903 Sagittarii, in 1977.
 The General Catalogue of Variable Stars lists it as a possible hot irregular Orion variable star, but it has been shown to be a detached eclipsing binary system.
 The two stars are detached, that is they do not fill their roche lobes, which makes it an Algol-type eclipsing variable.
 The period is one day, 18 hours, 52 minutes.

 The distance derived from the annual parallax measured by the Hipparcos satellite is around 459 pc, but the distance calculated from the physical properties of the two stars is 1,500 pc.
 Later measurements have resulted in refined distances estimates of 1,070 pc and 1,200 pc.